adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 <details>
 <summary>🎯Q. what is sliding window appraoch in training data? </summary>

-- When training language models, the sliding window approach is used to create overlapping sequences of text from a larger corpus.
-This technique helps the model learn context and relationships between words more effectively.
+- When training language models, the sliding window approach is used to create overlapping sequences of text from a larger corpus. `This technique helps the model learn context and relationships between words more effectively`.
 - For example, consider the sentence: "The cat sat on the mat."
 If we use a sliding window of size 4, we would create the following sequences:
   - "The cat sat on"
   - "cat sat on the"
   - "sat on the mat"
-- When training language models, the sliding window approach is used to create overlapping sequences of text from a larger corpus.
-This technique helps the model learn context and relationships between words more effectively.
-- For example, consider the sentence: "The cat sat on the mat."
-If we use a sliding window of size 4, we would create the following sequences:
-  - "The cat sat on"
-  - "cat sat on the"
-  - "sat on the mat"
 - Each sequence overlaps with the previous one, allowing the model to see how words relate to each other in different contexts.
 - This approach is particularly useful for training models on long texts, as it ensures that the model is exposed to a variety of word combinations and contexts, improving its ability to generate coherent and contextually relevant text.
-- for code refer @embeddings.ipynb file
+- for code example refer @embeddings.ipynb file
 </details>